Nextmate-ai/nextmate-dapp/OpSuperchain/README.md

 - Multi-chain Wallet Support

-    We have deployed [smart contracts](https://somnia-testnet.socialscan.io/address/0x508010006c51ba408b0b73294066b5cc7aa2ac7b) on Somnia, allowing users to participate in prediction markets, create prediction markets, and earn profits from these markets on the Somnia network.
+    We have deployed [smart contracts](https://optimism-interop-alpha-0.blockscout.com/address/0x1199f19965ac5c32A390Fd7DECb5cc1D5e9461ca) on Op Superchain, allowing users to participate in prediction markets, create prediction markets, and earn profits from these markets on the Op Superchain network.

 - Telegram Integration